gravitee-io/gravitee-ui-particles/CONTRIBUTING.md

 - Create your patch, **including appropriate test cases**.
 - Update the documentation if you create new features or think the documentation needs to be updated/completed.
-- Build your changes locally to **ensure all the linters rules and test pass**
+- Build your changes locally to **ensure all the linters rules and tests pass**

 ```shell
 yarn lint